WORKSHOPS

 Jo will take you to some interesting locations near Blank for you to experience a deeper sensory awareness through THE ART OF WALKING SLOWLY.

 short description Jo Shapland’s 20 year practice has for some years focused on ‘the art of walking slowly’ as a creative sourcing point for her site-sensitive performance/installations.
-She will take you to some interesting locations near to Blank where she will share some of her approaches, showing you ways to sensitize to your own body and your surroundings at a deeper level.
+She will take you to some interesting locations where she will share some of her approaches, showing you ways to sensitize to your own body and your surroundings at a deeper level.
 No prior experience necessary, she simply asks you to be open to surprise at what you discover!

 This workshop will happen outdoors, whatever the weather, so please dress appropriately (waterproofs or sun cream…who knows?)!